Fahrenheit

 Bash shoulder buttons to hold onto helicopter.

 When you break it all down, you’re not actually doing that much in Fahrenheit, but at the time, it feels like you are.
 Choices seem important, and the QTEs do transfer a sense of panic and physical exertion to the action bits that might otherwise be lacking.
 At times, the twin stick pattern-repeat sections do seem to be overused, e.g. for story-based sequences where you really could do with focusing on what’s going on rather than watching the middle of the screen like a hawk.
 The main complaint about the third person adventure segments would be the slightly iffy camera and controls: camera changes come at odd moments and cause you to become disorientated too easily.
-There are also a couple of stealth sections, flashbacks to Lucas’s childhood, which can be quite annoying until you figure out the one way to beat each one (see Don’t move or I’ll shoot, above, for more).
+There are also a couple of stealth sections, flashbacks to Lucas’s childhood, which can be quite annoying until you figure out the one way to beat each one (see Don’t move or I’ll shoot for the way through one particularly irritating example).
 Not only do these sections jar with what you’re doing in the rest of the game, they don’t seem particularly pertinent to the story (although the significance of Lucas’s childhood does eventually become apparent, albeit in a manner consistent with the generally unconvincing finale).

 Either during the game or after your first playthrough, the temptation to go back and do things differently will be significant.
 Unfortunately, at that point it becomes clear that you can’t really affect key events all that much.
 Expectations of a completely free “choose your own adventure” would be unrealistic, and there are lots of little things you can do or say that do make some differences later on, but many of the seemingly crucial moments aren’t as crucial as it appears.
 Also, many of the alternative scenes are associated with foolish actions or failure, which gamers are naturally hard-wired to avoid.
 Still, it’s fairly short and progress should be relatively straightforward, so a second run shouldn’t be too onerous.
 If you prefer to tinker with things as you go, you can go back to each completed chapter at any point and save your new choices under a different profile.
 (Fahrenheit uses a checkpoint/auto-save system, although the chapters are all brief enough and it’s rare that you’re sent back too far).